naufik/COMP30022-WFIO-app/README.md

 Team "We'll Figure It Out" presents...
 Don't Lose Your Way.

-An application to help the elderly people help reach their destination.
+An application to help the elderly reach their destination.

 ## Team Information